 A message is the atomic unit of data transferred between systems.
 It is comprised of a group of segments in a defined sequence.
 Each message has a message type that defines its purpose.
 For example the ADT Message type is used to transmit portions of a patient's Patient Administration (ADT) data from one system to another.
 A three-character code contained within each message identifies its type.
 These are listed in the Message Type list, Appendix A.

 The real-world event that initiates an exchange of messages is called a trigger event.
-See Section 2.2.2, "," for a more detailed description of trigger events.
+See Section 2.2.2, "Trigger events," for a more detailed description of trigger events.
 Refer to HL7 Table 0003 – Event type in Chapter 2C, Code Tables, for a listing of all defined trigger events.
 These codes represent values such as A patient is admitted or An order event occurred.
 There is a one-to-many relationship between message types and trigger event codes.
 The same trigger event code SHALL NOT be associated with more than one message type; however a message type MAY be associated with more than one trigger event code.

 All message types and trigger event codes beginning with the letter "Z" are reserved for locally defined messages.
 Z codes SHALL NOT be defined within the HL7 Standard.